Disease Guide ·Stomatitis ·2026

 Stomatitis in Cats - symptoms, vet costs & insurance

-Feline stomatitis is an extremely painful mouth inflammation — full mouth tooth extraction, which is often the most effective treatment, costs $1,500-$3,000.
-The immune system overreacts to plaque bacteria, causing severe inflammation of the gums, cheeks, and throat.
-Cats with stomatitis are in constant pain and often stop eating.
-Medical management alone frequently fails.
+Feline stomatitis is severe mouth inflammation - full mouth tooth extraction costs $1,500-$3,000 and cures 60-80% of cats.
+An immune overreaction to plaque bacteria causes inflammation of gums, cheeks, and throat.
+Cats stop eating from constant pain.
+Medical management alone usually fails.

 Stomatitis - vet costs and insurance